Polytoria/Docs/docs/classes/NPC/Properties/LeftLegColor.md

 # LeftLegColor
 ### Description
-Specifies the NPC s' Left leg color.
+Specifies the color of an NPC's left leg.

 Property of [NPC](/classes/NPC/)